It's not just numbers: Journeys into exploratory and proof-based mathematics

 Even More Math

 Though they have not been scheduled yet, I plan to host more sessions in this series.
-After this session, I will probably not be able to host another session for a few weeks, but we'll restart again once I'm free.
-If you're interested, keep posted by registering, and feel free to suggest ideas for future sessions!
+Since this session is scheduled so far in advance, I may end up changing the day/time slightly depending on my/your availability.
+If you're interested, register for the series to keep up to date on session timings and express your preferences, and feel free to suggest ideas for future sessions!